Azure-Samples/iot-hub-c-raspberrypi-docker/dockerfile/README.md

 If you want to include more packages for your build purpose, change the last line of `init.sh`, where Raspbian packages are installed.
 Right now, only `wiringpi` package is specifically installed.
 Build-essential packages are also installed, which is achieved by applying the debootstrap option `--variant buildd`.

-If you want to do a more deep customization, you can go through `dockerfile_raspberrypi`, `build.sh` and `init.sh`, and help yourself. :)
+If you want to do a more deep customization, you can go through `dockerfile`, `build.sh` and `init.sh`, and help yourself. :)